Pedro Rodríguez, Count of Campomanes

-Pedro Rodríguez de Campomanes y Pérez, 1st Count of Campomanes (1 July 1723 – 3 February 1802), was a Spanish statesman, economist, and writer who was Minister of the Treasury in 1760.
-He was an adherent of the position that the state held supremacy over the Church, often called Erastianism.
+Pedro Rodríguez de Campomanes y Pérez Sorriba, 1st Count of Campomanes (1 July 1723 – 3 February 1802), was a Spanish statesman, economist, and writer who was Minister of the Treasury in 1760.
+He was an adherent of the position that the state held supremacy over the Catholic Church in Spain, often called Erastianism or Caesaropapism.
 Campomanes was part of the government of Charles III.
-A staunch anti-Jesuit, one of the biggest foes of the order, Campomanes was the main driving force behind their expulsion.
+A staunch anti-Jesuit, one of the biggest foes of the Society of Jesus, Campomanes was the main driving force behind their expulsion from the Spanish Empire.

 Biography

 There is little information concerning his biography.
 Even though one branch of his family were hidalgos, they were not wealthy.
-On the death of his father, his mother entrusted his upbringing to an uncle connected to the Colegiata de Santillana del Mar.
+On the death of his father, his mother entrusted his upbringing to an uncle connected to the Collegiate church of Santillana del Mar.
 There Campomanes demonstrated his precocious intelligence in study of the classical languages.
 At age 10 he translated portions of Ovid.
 He went on to study law at the University of Oviedo, concluding those studies in Seville, then moving to Madrid to open a law office.

 An avid learner, he was especially interested in history, economics, philology, and studied ancient and modern languages, including Arabic.

 This lawyer of "obscure origin" was to the attention of the crown with his 1747 publication on the history of the Knights Templar, which gained recognition by the Royal Academy of History and influenced the expulsion of the Jesuits in 1767.
 In 1750, he wrote under the pseudonym Rodrigo Perianes Campo an important text on the political economy of Spain.